jiayi-que/jiayi-s-work-/README.md

-IDS R and MN-DS-news-classification are associated with INF6027 Introduction to Data Science.
+IDS R and MN-DS-news-classification are related to INF6027 Introduction to Data Science.